It is a widely used (and abused) biblical word. What does it really mean?

 “Jude 4 warns against the misuse of grace to satisfy our own passions, a danger Paul had already repulsed in Rom.
 6:1” (DNTT, p.
 604).

-To sum up, we can, by God’s grace, be empowered with the miracles of God, be grounded in Christ’s righteousness, die to sin and self, live righteously, no longer be under the power of sin, endure unjust suffering, not transgress the law of Moses, be firm of heart, and not misuse grace to satisfy our own desires.
+To sum up, we can, by God’s grace, be empowered with the miracles of God, be grounded in Christ’s righteousness, die to sin and self, live righteously, no longer be under the power of sin, endure unjust suffering, not transgress the moral aspects of the law of Moses, be firm of heart, and not misuse grace to satisfy our own desires.

 But when we fail in any of those things, his grace and love will restore us.